MateoGiuffra/ecommerce-data-analysis-api/README.md

     ```

 5.  **Run the entire development environment:**
-    This single command will automatically:
+    With this single command the application will automatically:
     - Kill any processes lingering on port 8000.
     - Start the FastAPI server (`uvicorn`).
     - Start the Celery worker to process tasks.